uunniiblog/linux-vn-manager-lvnm/README.md

             <li>DPI: Automatically sets DPI for prefix based on monitor resolution, useful for old low resolution installers and maybe some games.</li>
             <li>Wayland driver: To activate wayland native driver at regedit level, useful for wine runners that do not have the environment variable to enable it.
 Do not recommended since it breaks fullscreen even harder in a lot of older VNs, but maybe useful for some cases like installers or editing winecfg. </li>
             <li>Codecs: Install custom codecs into the prefix from https://www.vnwiki.xyz/linux/special-codecs.html </li>
-            <li>Winetricks: Install preconfigured winetricks.
-They are configured at https://github.com/uunniiblog/linux-vn-manager-lvnm/blob/main/lvnm/config.py in WINETRICKS_LIST. </li>
+            <li>Winetricks: Install winetricks.
+There are some preconfigured here: https://github.com/uunniiblog/linux-vn-manager-lvnm/blob/main/lvnm/config.py in WINETRICKS_LIST.
+There is a text field to also install any extra winetricks you want. </li>
             <li> 32 bit prefix: Only available with wine builds that are not wow64.
 There isn't really much utility to it nowdays though. </li>
             </ul>
         - Edit prefix: Basically same options.
-I don't recommend to change name/path unless you want to break stuff.
+Can't remove codecs, winetricks or fonts installed already.
         - Delete prefix: Perma delete a prefix, there is a confirm window.
         - Utility buttons:
             <ul>
             <li>Regedit: Opens windows registry for the prefix.</li>
             <li>Winecfg: Opens Wine configuration window for the prefix.</li>
-            <li>Winefile: Opens Wine file explorer for the prefix </li>
+            <li>Winefile: Opens Wine file explorer for the prefix. </li>
             <li>wineboot cmd: Opens windows cmd terminal inside the prefix.</li>
             <li>Bash: Opens linux terminal with wine/proton path and WINEPREFIX env variables preloaded at prefix folder.
 Useful to test stuff.
 Inherits global environment variables.
-Added $RUN_GAME with the path to the wine/proton runner of the prefix</li>
+Added $RUN_GAME with the path to the wine/proton runner of the prefix. </li>
             </ul>
             All utility options are also available from the game tab.